Skip to content

 Date formatting

 • dates - date formatting used by helpers.apply_date and apply_dates but also accessible via the context for use in helpers.parse_date.
+See the date parsing guide for usage patterns and worked examples.

 • formats: Array of date format strings for parsing dates into partial ISO dates